-Many "how to start a small business" articles and programs begin with the nuts and bolts of the business ... but unfortunately that's not the real beginning!
+Many "how to start a small business" articles and programs begin with the nuts and bolts of the business ... but unfortunately that's not the really where it should start!

 So what is?